-Full degree students going to one of our Erasmus+ partners on an exchange can get additional financial support on top of their main scholarship.
+Full degree students going to one of our Erasmus+ partners on exchange can get additional financial support on top of their main scholarship.

 Your main scholarship